 Tour operators offer guided tours of the rim and an easier tour of the valley.
 Most start around dawn because the track will close if it gets too hot and its much more comfortable walking in the cool of the morning.

 If you are planning to visit and do a tour of the rim you need to be reasonably fit to take on the challenge.
-The first part of the track you see is a steep hill – – a 500 step near vertical climb known as “heart attack hill”.
+The first part of the track you see is a steep hill – a 500 step, near vertical climb, known as “heart attack hill”.
 But that’s is just the beginning.
 The bus driver said we should avoid this tour if you can’t take a step higher than your knee.
 That advice was well founded.
-There are many steps. both up and down, as high as my knee on the 7km track.
+There are many steps both up and down, as high as my knee on the 7km track.

-It took us a little over 3 hours to walk the track. though the guide said he had a couple of friends that do the track regularly in an hour.
+It took us a little over 3 hours to walk the track though the guide said he had a couple of friends that do the track regularly in an hour.
 One is a school teacher who needs stress relief occasionally and the other manages the medical centre and occasionally has to hurry to someone on the track.
 So both are very fit and neither are retired!
 We found it was a difficult track, though the guide said he had one woman of 92 take the tour, but she was incredibly fit and made others in the group ashamed of their own fitness levels.

-The track path is not always very obvious and though you could do it on your own, you may get lost from time to time.
+The track path is not always very obvious and though you could do it on your own, you will get lost from time to time.
 It is marked fairly often by blue arrows so you would eventually find your way out and you may be overtaken by the many tour groups doing the same thing.

 In the centre of the track is a 600m detour into the “garden of Eden” a water hole that is also an aboriginal ceremonial site.
 It is like and oasis in the centre of the desert.
 It can be a quiet resting place if there are not too many other groups there.
 Along the way at various places, you can see cycads that started life somewhere between 600 and 900 years ago.